danielkesner/soccer-calendar/README.md

 ### Releases
 0.1.0
-- Initial commit, minimum working code that generates all upcoming matches between top `n` Premier League teams (not generalized to multiple leagues).
+- Initial commit, minimum working code that generates all upcoming matches between top `n` Premier League teams (not generalized to multiple leagues)

 0.9.0
 - Rewrote main algorithm to cut down on number of loops and external API calls (runtime: <30 seconds for all European leagues excluding Champions League) and generalized to include all major European competitions
-- Improved resource efficiency by building caching system that loads all necessary data **once** on application startup.
+- Improved resource efficiency by building caching system that loads all necessary data **once** on application startup
-- Removed duplicate functionality across classes so that abstractions are more clearly defined.
+- Removed duplicate functionality across classes so that abstractions are more clearly defined
-- Ensured proper authentication to avoid rate-limiting by external API.
+- Ensured proper authentication to avoid rate-limiting by external API
-- Built a single externally-facing class that includes a run() method to allow project to be used "as a service", by simply including it in another project's POM and interacting with a single class.
+- Built a single externally-facing class that includes a run() method to allow project to be used "as a service", by simply including it in another project's POM and interacting with a single class

 ### TODO: Upcoming releases
 1.0.0
 - Integrate application with Google Calendar API to automatically populate user's calendar with generated matches.
-- Add more competitions: Champions League, Europa League, World Cup, Major League Soccer (USA).
+- Add more competitions: Champions League, Europa League, World Cup, Major League Soccer (USA)
 - Add basic web service functionality with Spring Boot - accept external requests and return corresponding data